 White Coat, Warm heART Exhibit

-The White Coat, Warm heART Exhibit will once again be present at CCME 2019 in Niagara Falls in The Port Colburn Lounge, located on the second floor of the Scotiabank Convention Centre.
-Entries are accepted in a wide variety of categories, including oils, watercolor, photographs, pastels, etching, pen and ink, and more.
-The CAME Foundation is pleased to announce that for the fifth year in a row, the exhibit has agreed to work with the Foundation to put on a silent auction, which will run from April 13 to April 15, 2019 in the same event space.
+The White Coat, Warm heART Exhibit was held once again at CCME 2019 in Niagara Falls.
+Entries were accepted in a wide variety of categories, including oils, watercolor, photographs, pastels, etching, pen and ink, and more.
+The CAME Foundation was pleased that for the fifth year in a row, the exhibit agreed to work with the Foundation to put on a silent auction, which ran from April 13 to April 15, 2019 in the same event space.
 Thank you to everyone who attended and to everyone who supported the artists and Foundation by purchasing artwork.
 Special thank you to all of the artisits who participated, and to Dr. Carol-Ann Courneya and her team for another fantatsic event!

 Opportunities for peer-reviewed grant support in Health Professions Education are limited.
 Learners and faculty at all stages, who have new projects, are particularly challenged in obtaining support.
 The CAME Foundation Health Professions Education Grants support new and innovative scholarly projects in Health Professions Education that are not part of larger, formalized and funded education research programs.
 There are four different grants aimed at supporting different groups.

 Board of Directors